DeepDefense: Robust Learning via Layer-Wise Gradient-Feature Alignment: Introduction

 \subsection{Motivation and Contribution}

-Existing defense methods, such as adversarial training, feature denoising, randomization, and distillation, either rely on expensive retraining or focus on isolated layers, often failing to prevent perturbation propagation through the network.
-These approaches treat robustness as a surface-level property, overlooking the internal dynamics of adversarial noise.
+Existing defense methods, such as adversarial training \cite{shafahi2019adversarial, wongfast}, feature denoising \cite{xie2019feature}, randomization \cite{cohen2019certified}, and distillation \cite{goldblum2020adversarially}, either rely on expensive retraining or focus on isolated layers, often failing to prevent perturbation propagation through the network.
 To address this, we propose DeepDefense, which blocks adversarial perturbations at every layer by enforcing Gradient-Feature Alignment (GFA).
 This layer-wise regularization suppresses distortion propagation, offering a scalable and intrinsically robust defense.

-As shown in Figure \ref{fig:adversarial_sample}, for most optimization-based attack approaches, such as DeepFool, a large amount of noise (which is perceptible) along the radial direction of the input sample is required to mislead the CNN trained with the DeepDefense strategy.
-In contrast, the model trained using standard backpropagation can be misled by adding an imperceptible amount of noise.
+As shown in Figure \ref{fig:adversarial_sample}, for most optimization-based attack approaches, such as DeepFool, a large amount of noise (which is perceptible) along the radial space of the input sample is required to mislead the CNN trained with the DeepDefense strategy.
+In contrast, the model trained using standard backpropagation can be misled by adding an imperceptible amount of noise in the feature space.
 DeepDefense employs layer-wise GFA regularization to ensure that adversarial perturbations do not accumulate as they propagate from early convolutional layers to deeper fully connected layers, thereby increasing the model’s resistance to attacks.
 The main contributions of this study are as follows:

-\begin{itemize} \item Introduce Gradient-Feature Alignment (GFA) regularization across different layers as a simple yet effective intrinsic defense that aligns input gradients with feature representations to promote a flatter loss landscape and enhance robustness. \item Provide theoretical and empirical analysis showing that adversarial perturbations can be decomposed into radial and tangential components relative to the input.
-GFA suppresses vulnerability along tangential directions—where most attacks are effective—while noise in the radial direction is naturally filtered by the model, resulting in improved robustness. \item Demonstrate enhanced robustness of GFA-trained models across a wide range of adversarial attacks, including both gradient-based and optimization-based methods, with visual and quantitative evidence confirming improved decision boundaries. \end{itemize}
+\begin{itemize} \item Introduce Gradient-Feature Alignment (GFA) regularization across different layers as a simple yet effective intrinsic defense that aligns input gradients with feature representations to promote a flatter loss landscape along the feature space and enhance robustness. \item Provide empirical analysis showing that adversarial perturbations can be decomposed into radial and tangential components relative to the input.
+GFA suppresses vulnerability along tangential space—where most attacks are effective—while noise in the radial space is naturally filtered by the model, resulting in improved robustness. \item Demonstrate enhanced robustness of GFA-trained models across a wide range of adversarial attacks, including both gradient-based and optimization-based methods, with visual and quantitative evidence confirming improved decision boundaries. \end{itemize}

 Through extensive experiments, we demonstrate that DeepDefense significantly enhances model robustness, outperforming existing adversarial defense techniques.